-ΤΟΡΙΟ Children and Young People OBJECTIVE Safeguard the rights of children and allow young people to reach their full potential.
-How does the intervention relate to, promote, or inhibit the provisions of the UNCRC, other relevant international treaties and standards, or domestic law?
-Have children and young people been consulted on the intervention?
-What impact will or might the intervention have on the rights of children and young people?
-GUIDE QUESTIONS Will the rights of one group of children in particular be affected, and to what extent?

-Are there competing interests between the groups of children, or between children and other groups, who would be affected by the intervention?
-Is the intervention the best way of achieving its aims, taking into account children's rights? • Will the intervention contribute to the implementation of Transport Scotland's corporate parent duties under Section 58 of the Children and Young People (Scotland) Act 2014?
-Will the intervention protect and enhance access to high quality community facilities, public services and key amenities for children and young people? • Will the intervention improve access using active travel and public transport to educational, social and economic opportunities for children and young people?
+- How does the intervention relate to, promote, or inhibit the provisions of the UNCRC, other relevant international treaties and standards, or domestic law? - Have children and young people been consulted on the intervention? - What impact will or might the intervention have on the rights of children and young people? - Will the rights of one group of children in particular be affected, and to what extent? - Are there competing interests between the groups of children, or between children and other groups, who would be affected by the intervention? - Is the intervention the best way of achieving its aims, taking into account children's rights? - Will the intervention contribute to the implementation of Transport Scotland's corporate parent duties under Section 58 of the Children and Young People (Scotland) Act 2014? - Will the intervention protect and enhance access to high quality community facilities, public services and key amenities for children and young people? - Will the intervention improve access using active travel and public transport to educational, social and economic opportunities for children and young people?